bio-ontology-research-group/EmbedPVP/README.md

 </div>

-- The code was developed and tested using python 3.7.
-To install python dependencies run:
+- The code was developed and tested using python 3.9.
- `pip install -r requirements.txt`

 - We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based methods.